ejeschke/ginga/doc/dev_manual/plots.rst

 Graphs are shown in a Ginga viewer and managed mostly by a separate ``PlotAide`` object, which manipulates the viewer and its main canvas.
 The plot aide is like a coordinator or intermediary between the components of the plot.
-It initializes the viewer so for special user plot interaction and provides some coordination between XY plots and other "plot decor" like plot title and key, axis titles, axis grids and markers, etc.
+It initializes the viewer for special user plot interaction and provides some coordination between XY plots and other "plot decor" like plot title and key, axis titles, axis grids and markers, etc.